jassics/security-study-plan/threat-modeling-study-plan.md

 4. It can be different for different application or system.
 How to handle all those?
 5. Which TM process we must promote in our organisation?
 6. How are you going to validate the issues you found during Threat Modeling?
+7. Learn what's these and how to achieve:
+   7.1 agile threat modeling,
+   7.2 automated threat modeling,
+   7.3 rapid threat modeling,
+   7.4 advanced threat modeling

 ### Threat Modeling tools to explore
 1. [OWASP Threat Dragon](https://www.threatdragon.com/#/)